SLaDOS/markdown-cv/index.md

 *Honourable Mention*

-• Predicted the rise and fall in price for gold and bitcoin by machine learning, and made buying and selling decisions accordingly;
+• Predicted the rise and fall in price for gold and bitcoin by machine learning, and made buying and selling decisions accordingly.

-• Responsible for the drawing of all the pictures in the project using tools such as Matplotlib and Seaborn;
+• Responsible for the drawing of all the pictures in the project using tools such as Matplotlib and Seaborn.

-• Shared tasks for teammates such as feature engineering and testing the effects of a single model (XGBoost);
+• Shared tasks for teammates such as feature engineering and testing the effects of a single model (XGBoost).

-• Coordinated team efforts and helped solve disputes among team members
+• Coordinated team efforts and helped solve disputes among team members.

 ## Motivation